-The introduction of a telescoping CAJ enables two reservoir sections to be drilled and completed as CAJ liners.
+The introduction of a dual CAJ enables two reservoir sections to be drilled and completed as CAJ liners.
 With this method, each section can be drilled independently and not influenced by the pressure change in the reservoir.
 This method, though still under development has the following advantages:

-- 1. Elimination of costly cementing time, chemicals and potential discharge, - 2.
-Elimination of perforating operations, - 3.
-Allows for a single acid stimulation operation, rather than multiple, smaller operations, reducing time spent on the well. - E.3.2 Annular Fracturing or Frac Sleeve Completions
+- 1. Elimination of costly cementing time, chemicals and potential discharge - 2.
+Elimination of perforating operations - 3.
+Allows for a single acid stimulation operation, rather than multiple, smaller operations, reducing time spent on the well

+E.3.2 Annular Fracturing or Frac Sleeve Completions

-Future sand fracturing operations will consider a new and updated method referred to as Annular Fracturing or Frac Sleeve Completions.
+Future sand fracturing operations will consider a new and updated method referred to as Frac Sleeve Completions.
 This method is similar to zone stimulation methods (E.2.2), but has the following benefits:

-- 1. Drastically reduced time to install and stimulate compared with previous methods, - 2.
-Elimination of a separate perforating operation, - 3.
-Traditional jointed pipe handling is replaced by safer and faster coiled tubing, - 4.
-The ability to place a greater number of fractures; spaced more closely together.
+- 1. Drastically reduced time to install and stimulate compared with previous methods - 2.
+Elimination of a separate perforating operation - 3.
+Jointed pipe is still used to aid clean-up - 4.
+The ability to place a greater number of fractures; spaced more closely together

 The method uses Frac Sleeves, or sliding sleeves installed in the reservoir liner and cemented in place along with the reservoir liner.
 These sleeves are illustrated in Figure E-3, panels a and b.
-The Frac Sleeve is opened or closed using a shifting tool called a coiled tubing Bottom Hole Assembly (BHA).
-This shifting tool is installed on the end of a long spool of coiled tubing, allowing for faster and safer deployment than traditional jointed pipe.
-This Coiled Tubing BHA is illustrated in Figure E-3, panel c.
-The sand fracturing treatment is pumped into the desired open Frac Sleeve in the annulus between the reservoir liner and the coiled tubing.
+The Frac Sleeve is opened or closed using a shifting tool called a Bottom Hole Assembly (BHA).
+This shifting tool is installed on the end of a jointed pipe, allowing for faster and safer deployment than traditional methods.
+This BHA is illustrated in Figure E-3, panel c.
+The sand fracturing treatment is pumped into the desired open Frac Sleeve.